 Do I Pay the Attorneys as a Member of a Class Action?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on May 4, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on July 7, 2025 Featuring practical insights from contributing attorney Esther E. Berezofsky

 If you are considering joining a class action lawsuit in New Jersey, you may have questions about who will pay the legal costs—as the last thing a plaintiff wants is an unexpected bill.

-Will you be on the hook for attorneys’ fees or other court costs?
+Will you be on the hook for attorney’s fees or other court costs?
 Does joining a class action lawsuit cost money?

 Class Action Lawsuits are Typically Contingency Fee Cases

 In the vast majority of mass tort claims, attorneys are paid on a contingency fee basis.
 A contingency fee arrangement is one in which lawyers are only paid if they obtain successful results.
+In other words, they are paid based on the recovery—or lack thereof.
+With a contingency fee lawsuit, a class action lawyer will receive a pre-set percentage of the total recovery.

 In most cases, lawyers who work on a contingency basis receive somewhere between 25 percent and 35 percent—though it may be higher in some especially complex cases.
 If the class action lawsuit is not successful, meaning no money is recovered, the individual plaintiffs will not be required to pay attorney fees.